RHamm3/TowerDefenseGame/README.md

 # TowerDefenseGame
-A tower defense game created in C++ and utilizes the SFML library.
+A tower defense game created in C++ that utilizes the SFML library.